melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

 };
 ```

+## Server-side rendering

-So, stepwise this is,
+So, stepwise what happens is,

-1. Loading
+1. **Step 1: Loading**
-    1. Execute `server.js` node file with a custom loader with plugin, `@babel/plugin-transform-react-jsx`.
+    1. Execute `server.js` node file with a custom loader with plugin, `@babel/plugin-transform-react-jsx`, which
-    2. Applying`@babel/plugin-transform-react-jsx` inserts a jsx module import, removes the <> brackets and replaces them with jsx function calls with children objects.
+    2. applies`@babel/plugin-transform-react-jsx`.
+The plugin inserts a jsx module import, removes the <> brackets and replaces them with jsx function calls with children objects.
-2. Executing
+2. **Step 3: Executing**
     1. When node executes our transformed file, `jsx` function calls produce the JSON structure of the component tree.
     2. Our custom `renderJSXToHTML` then converts this to HTML.
 3. HTML is served to our client.

-## Server-side rendering

-Also, that was SSR.
-Ha.
-"Turning JSX into an HTML string is usually known as "Server-Side Rendering" (SSR)".
+Also, _that_ was SSR: "Turning JSX into an HTML string is usually known as "Server-Side Rendering" (SSR)".